melissarogalski/Art-of-Gandhara/pages/Gandharainwerl.md

 Buddha head from China or Nepal

 Secondly, after object 14, the numbering continues, showcasing Buddhist objects from East Asia, without a visible differentiation between these vastly different regions.
+To enrich the collection, I could imagine a small seperation of these objects, simply by providing information abo7t the differences of Buddhism in Gandhara and Eastasia, perhabs even explaining the connection of both areas.

 In this section, a printed piece of paper is available for a fee of 0.10 euros, providing more detailed information about Buddhism, which is notably absent from the labels on the objects.
-This paper offers general information, beginning with Theravada Buddhism and explaining the Four Noble Truths and the Eightfold Path.
+This paper offers a good amount of general information, beginning with Theravada Buddhism and explaining the Four Noble Truths and the Eightfold Path.
 It then delves into Mahayana Buddhism, crucial because of its prevalence in East Asia.
 The third form of Buddhism, Tantra, is also briefly mentioned, characterised as a mystical and occult variant of Buddhism with secret religious texts and mantras.
 While this paper provides a general and not bad overview of Buddhism, which could benefit from updates, it notably neglects to mention Gandhara, missing an opportunity to use objects from the collection as examples to elucidate the different developments of Buddhism.
+Therefore, a small update to make the paper more suitable to the connection could give a huge improvement to the collection.

 ![Information paper](/Art-of-Gandhara/assets/info.jpg)

 Lastly, the official museum catalog published in 1989 includes objects from various regions, but none from Gandhara, since at that time they were not included in the collection yet.

-In conclusion, it appears that the museum's various communication mediums, including the flyer, website, information boards, and printed materials, as well as the presentation of the collection itself, fail to adequately represent Gandhara.
-While at least they have been included in the museums collection, the curators appear to have overlooked the challenge of categorising these objects or did not prioritise maintaining a clear distinction between Gandhara and East Asia.
+In conclusion, it appears that the museum's various communication mediums, including the flyer, website, information boards, and printed materials, as well as the presentation of the collection itself, fail to adequately represent Gandhara, but that could be improved quiet simply to portray the Gandharan objects worthy of their worth.

+While at least the objects have been included in the museums collection, the curators appear to have overlooked the challenge of categorising these objects or did not prioritise maintaining a clear distinction between Gandhara and East Asia, which could be something to face and change in the future.

-While the objects themselves are presented satisfactorily and some information is provided, such as the information paper on Buddhism, it seems like the museum just tried to include these objects at all cost without taking proper care about the background information, and maybe tried to compensate that by at least educating about Buddhism, and presenting the objects next to other buddhist artefacts.
+While the objects themselves are presented satisfactorily and some information is provided, such as the information paper on Buddhism, it seems like the museum just tried to include these objects at all cost without taking proper care about the background information, because they "sell well", and maybe tried to compensate that by at least educating about Buddhism, and presenting the objects next to other buddhist artefacts, which of course is not a bad way to portray buddhist objects, it just needs little adjustments.

-Nevertheless, there is still a lack of comprehensive education about Gandhara and its Buddhist history, especially for viewers with little or no prior knowledge of Gandhara since the collection is detached from the given information, and when it comes to answer the question, what function do these objects fulfil for the collection of the museum, it’s easy to say - none, they seem to be included simply because they’re there, and because they improve the collection by being older than the average objects collected by missionaries (which mostly only date back 150-100 years) and because they’re archeological objects, as the majority of objects in the museum isn’t, and additionally they fit the narrative of portraying anything buddhist.
+Nevertheless, there is still a lack of comprehensive education about Gandhara and its Buddhist history, especially for viewers with little or no prior knowledge of Gandhara since the collection is detached from the given information, and when it comes to answer the question, what function do these objects fulfil for the collection of the museum, it’s easy to say - none, they seem to be included simply because they’re there and sell sell, and because they improve the collection by being older than the average objects collected by missionaries (which mostly only date back 150-100 years) and because they’re archeological objects, as the majority of objects in the museum is not, and additionally they fit the narrative of portraying anything Buddhist.

+Talking about the pros and cons of how the objects are presented, it is excited how the curators would decide to portray those challenging but rich objects after another upgrade of the collection (somewhen in the future)!

 ## What do these objects tell us about Buddhism
 Since these objects are basically 13 random objects which came to the museum by a accidental trade, and not actually to represent Gandhara, it might be interesting if they can tell us anything about Buddhism from their period and time.
 But when looking closer at the objects, that appears actually harder than expected, since many of the objects aren’t actually extraordinary, but small objects probably being broken off something bigger, as object 2, which is a horse head and object 4,5 & 6 which are really small relief heads,